Anushkay/PlacementInfo-App/README.md

 ![PlacementInfo (2)](https://user-images.githubusercontent.com/72512227/188818842-c8e301ac-2cd3-480e-be9e-0c625c088f07.png)

-### An Android Application for college students to get notified about the placement related updates in their college.
+#### An Android Application with Realtime Database for college students to get notified about the placement related updates in their college.
 The App has Material UI and was built following MVC architecture.

 ## Modules